DarvishMatan/MyFitnessGroupSite/README.md

 For upload photos, save workouts and more...

 Files arent updated...
-I commited some changes in pythonanywhere framework.
+I committed some changes in pythonanywhere framework.

 link: http://arafsport.pythonanywhere.com/